jonesethan883/jonesethan883.github.io/_notes/Public/Stories/Pierre Menard.md

 There is no intellectual exercise which is not ultimately useless.
 A philosophical doctrine is in the beginning a seemingly true description of the universe; as the years pass it becomes a mere chapter— if not a paragraph or a noun— in the history of philosophy.
 In literature, this ultimate decay is even more notorious.
 "Don Quixote," Menard once told me, "was above all an agreeable book; now it is an occasion for patriotic toasts, grammatical arrogance and obscene deluxe editions.
 Glory is an incomprehension, and perhaps the worst."

 These nihilist arguments contain nothing new; what is unusual is the decision Pierre Menard derived from them.
 He resolved to outstrip that vanity which awaits all the woes of mankind; he undertook a task that was complex in the extreme and futile from the outset.
 He dedicated his conscience and nightly studies to the repetition of a pre-existing book in a foreign tongue.
 The number of rough drafts kept on increasing; he tenaciously made corrections and tore up thousands of manuscript pages.[[I remember his square-ruled notebooks, the black streaks where he had crossed out words, his peculiar typographical symbols and his insect-like handwriting.
-In the late afternoon he liked to go for walks on the outskirts of Nimes; he would take a notebook with him and make a gay bonfire.::rmn]] He did not permit them to be examined, and he took great care that they would not survive him.
+In the late afternoon he liked to go for walks on the outskirts of Nimes; he would take a notebook with him and make a gay bonfire.::rsn]] He did not permit them to be examined, and he took great care that they would not survive him.
 It is in vain that I have tried to reconstruct them.

 I have thought that it is legitimate to consider the "final" Don Quixote as a kind of palimpsest, in which should appear traces— tenuous but not undecipherable— of the "previous" handwriting of our friend.
 Unfortunately, only a second Pierre Menard, inverting the work of the former, could exhume and rescuscitate these Troys…